 In 2016 Mr Riedi became the co-ordinator of The Ancient Tree Forum in Scotland where his main role has been to deliver a series of seminars on understanding and managing veteran trees.
-In 2019 and 2024 he appeared on BBC television and radio programs discussing the importance of veteran and ancient trees.

 Survey Objectives

 - To provide an assessment of the hazards posed by the tree population and quantify the associated risk to create a defensible strategy for individual tree management. - To prioritise and specify remedial work and, where necessary, more detailed investigation, to deal with potential hazards observed during individual tree assessment. - To attempt to preserve the amenity value of the landscape, while managing the conflicts that may arise with respect to the client's duty of care.